9 Tips to Eat More Leafy Greens That Will Make You Love Vegetables

 They can be quite filling and can be a meal all to themselves.
 There is a trade-off between using delicious ingredients or having a low-calorie salad.
 You can use higher-calorie toppings in whatever quantity you like to strike the right balance for you.

-I like to use plenty of nuts, seeds, and dried fruit.
+I like to use plenty of walnuts, pumpkin seeds, and dried cranberries.
 This makes for a pretty high-calorie salad, but I enjoy it so much and find it a very satisfying lunch!
-Something to point out is that dried nuts, seeds, and dried fruit are all very high-quality food sources.
+Something to point out is that nuts, seeds, and dried fruit are all very high-quality food sources.
 Calories aren’t everything!

 To make a tasty salad, just add things you love.
 Any leafy greens can serve as a base.
 Then you can add a protein source like chicken or some eggs, your favorite veggies, any other toppings you like, and some dressing!